 The school works closely with parents to ensure that children are happy and healthy and can enjoy their learning.

-Each child is a member of one five forms in a year group for example in Year 7: 7Q,7E,7G,7S, 7F.
+Each child is a member of one of five forms in a year group for example in Year 7: 7Q,7E,7G,7S, 7F.
 These forms are part of the House system and are involved in a variety of competitions throughout the year for the House Cup.

 Each form has a tutor and he or she is the key person involved in the pastoral care of pupils.
 The form tutors will help pupils with day to day problems and will discuss academic progress during a mentoring session with each child once a term.
 The form tutor will assist pupils with day to day concerns.